Friday, April 9, 2021

 By the way, the actual woodchipper that was used in the movie is now on display at the Fargo-Moorhead Visitor's and Convention Center.
 Stop by when you're in town!
 Ya, darn tootin'!

 The author's website is www.toddmelby.com - if you're looking to buy the book, and I recommend it, go to Amazon by clicking here.
-If you go this route, I get some credit. :-) - LG
+If you go that route, I get some credit. :-) - LG

 1 comment: